 In 1517 Thomas senior was involved in the transfer of lands in Scaytcliff and Peneworth with Nicholas Rishton to his son Geoffrey Rishton.
 These are both in Accrington, 4 miles SW of Padiham.

-The Rishton lands had belonged to Thomas’s father-in-law Sir John Towneley and Thomas held them in right of his wife Alice.
+The Rishton lands had belonged to Alice’s husband Sir John Towneley and Thomas held them in her right.